mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Ship shares represent contacts, credit rating, savings and favors owed that a character can put towards ownership of a space vessel.
 Characters can pool their ship shares towards the use of a vessel, but cannot trade ship shares for cash.
-It’s very unlikely that the characters will be able to own anything other than the smallest starship outright at the start of the game, so most Tr a v e l l e r crews end up working to support the mortgage on their spacecraft.
+It's very unlikely that the characters will be able to own anything other than the smallest starship outright at the start of the game, so most Tr a v e l l e r crews end up working to support the mortgage on their spacecraft.